 APPEND -c boot.cfg -p 1.

-Start with my personal template and edit to taste.
+Start with my template and edit to taste.

-Alternately, copy / edit and paste this template to
+Alternately, copy/edit and paste the following template to

 ks_cust.cfg in your working directory.